IBM/AdaMML/README.md

 ## Evaluation

-To test adaMML model is straight-forward:
+To test AdaMML model is straight-forward, you can simply use the training command with following modifications
  - add `-e` in the command
  - use `--pretrained` for the trained model
  - remove `--multiprocessing-distributed`
- - set `--val_num_clips` to test under different number of video segments
+ - set `--val_num_clips` to test under different number of video segments (default is 10)